Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Data and experimental setup

 \subsection{Preprocessing}

-Data was preprocessed by using naive interpolation for incorrect values with 0 or negative wind speed or power.
+Data was preprocessed by using naive interpolation for incorrect values with 0 or negative wind speed or energy.
 After, features were extracted to allow for linear and machine learning regression.
 These features are listed in Table \ref{tab:tab1}.
-Prior values of wind speed and power generation were used as predictors for forecasts, with up to 6 observations prior.
-A moving average and moving standard deviation of both wind speed and power were included to capture the multiple seasonality of the data.
+Prior values of wind speed and energy generation were used as predictors for forecasts, with up to 6 observations prior.
+A moving average (MA) and moving standard deviation (MSD) of both wind speed and energy were included to capture the multiple seasonality of the data.
 The box width for these predictors included $\{2,3,\cdots,6\}$ observations, with equal weights.
-As described above, there is a strong linear relationship between wind speed and power generation.
-Consequently, the predictors of lagged wind speed and power are not linearly independent.
-However, there is a non-linear relationship for power generated by wind-speeds below 2 m/s and above 15 m/s, with the power curve resembling a sigmoid function.
-Therefore, the variables are not collinear, and hence both wind speed and power are included as predictors.
+As described above, there is a strong linear relationship between wind speed and power (energy) generation.
+Consequently, the predictors of lagged wind speed and energy are not linearly independent.
+However, there is a non-linear relationship for energy generated by wind-speeds below 2 m/s and above 15 m/s, with the power curve resembling a sigmoid function.
+Therefore, the variables are not collinear, and hence both wind speed and energy are included as predictors.

 To capture the complex seasonality of the wind speeds, temporal dummy variables were used in the regressions.
 Seasonal dummy variables included the quarter (i.e., summer, winter, etc.) and the hour of day (in 24-hour time).
 The month was not included as a seasonal dummy variable due to limitations of the data set.
 That is, only one year of data was available, so month could not be regressed over if, for example, the training set comprised 11 months, and the testing set comprised 1 month.